 Kaede took the scanner in her hand; all the quantities announced appeared scanned “okay.”

 “Kaede, there’s a miss Magnon on the phone from Fly magazines asking if we have samples of the YojiXDr.martens for a photoshoot tomorrow.
 What should I say?”

 “Say no. I rather have them sold off full-price than have a model flex and bend them for free.”

 Kaede heard Julia politely refuse on the phone; up till now, the woman was satisfied with the choice she made.
 Kaede gave the tempo and rocked the beat until her new vinyl found itself scratched by the man who greeted her at the bottom of the stairs.

 “Good afternoon, miss Missoni.
 Will you grace me with a hello today?”

-Kaede rolled eyes at the question.
+Kaede rolled her eyes at the question.
 Even though she had a mental pep talk with herself as she came down the stairs.
 Kaede still could not offer anything other than a crisp igloo salute.
-She then pursued in a military manner doing a short handover, “hello, the morning was calm.
+She then pursued militarily, doing a short handover, “hello, the morning was calm.
 The delivery just finished, please don’t accept any demands for the Yoji’s if you can send Rimi to get some change at the bank.
 Before you ask, yes, senior sales can do that here.”

 Marco smiled at her, “breath, Kaede.”

 Kaede glanced at him like every day Marco Francis was as fresh as blooming sakura flowers.

 Why did the asshole have to look so hot?

 Kaede thought as she looked at his curly black Latin hair, his thick black brows that gave his brown eyes a determined stare.
 The straight bridged nose, full lips on his poreless tanned skin were a bonus.
-The list on the perfection of Marco’s features could go on at least for the day.
+The list of the perfection of Marco’s features could go on at least for the day.